Farama-Foundation/Minari/README.md

 The documentation website is at [minari.farama.org](https://minari.farama.org/main/).
 We also have a public discord server (which we use for Q&A and to coordinate development work) that you can join here: https://discord.gg/bnJ6kubTg6.

-Note: Minari was previously developed under the name Kabuki.

 ## Installation
 To install Minari from [PyPI](https://pypi.org/project/minari/):